 So it’s simply not enough to just pick up a kettlebell and start swinging it around — you could get injured (or injure someone else) and will definitely look odd.
-“When used properly, the kettlebell builds muscle and burns fat using functional, total-body, non-impact movements that give your knees and joints a break,” says kettlebell expert Madison Doubroff, NASM, director of fitness at Bionic Body in Hermosa Beach, California.
+“When used properly, the kettlebell builds muscle and burns fat using functional, total-body, non-impact movements that give your knees and joints a break,” says kettlebell expert Madison Doubroff, NASM trainer.
 “It’s one of the most impressive tools for boosting agility, balance, endurance, stamina and strength simultaneously.”

 Doubroff broke down five of the most effective (and most slaughtered) kettlebell exercises, highlighting the most common errors, then detailing the how-to on proper form and function.

 Before you launch into the workout, spend some time learning the exercises, practicing them until you can get a sense of proper form.
 And if you do know these, go through each description and see whether you’re doing the movements correctly.

 Two-Arm Kettlebell Swing

 6-8 each direction